Are All Red Bird Cardinals?

 Both sexes of this bird are around 20 cm long on average.
 Red-winged blackbirds are found near wetlands and marshes, eating insects, amphibians, and reptiles.

-04. Red Avadavat:
+04. Red Avadavat

 Red Avadavat, aka red munia or strawberry finch, is a cute bird found in the open grasslands of tropical Asia.
 This bird is immensely famous as a caged bird.